 Sandy Recovery Program Construction Logistician - NECHAMA: Jewish Response to Disaster

 Rachel first caught the service bug in 2010 as an AmeriCorps NCCC Corps Member, working with organizations whose missions ranged from affordable housing to disaster relief to organic farming.
 Four years later, she is working on Long Island with NECHAMA: Jewish Response to Disaster as the Sandy Recovery Program Construction Logistician.
 Rachel served two more years with AmeriCorps, as a Habitat for Humanity State Member, and as a FEMA Corps Team Leader.
 Rachel is also a Bike & Build alumna, having cycled from Rhode Island to California in 2011, raising money and awareness for affordable housing.

 Program & Administrative Manager - Planned Parenthood Federation of America

-Natania Malin Gazek works for Planned Parenthood Federation of America as the Program and Administrative Manager to the Office of the COO.
+Natania Malin Gazek works for Planned Parenthood Federation of America as the Manager of Strategic and Business Intelligence.
 Previously, she worked as a Paralegal and Operational Change Manager for the Civil Rights Division of the U.S. Department of Justice.
 Originally from California, Natania majored in Sociology at Vassar College and served as President of the Vassar Jewish Union.
 Natania serves on the board of the Vassar Alumnae/i Club of New York and enjoys singing and spending time with her sister.

 - Sarah Krinsky